prashant-kikani/prashant-kikani.github.io/_posts/2018-5-14-7-month-ML-journey.markdown

 I think there are <b>2 main ways</b> to grow your knowledge in ML.
 Projects & Competitions.

 Try to build something which includes some algorithm which you have just learned.
 It's not compulsory to select some high level cutting edge project definition.
 You can even choose to use simplest linear regression in your project. <b>Aim is to implement it and build some real world use case</b>.
-While building them, you will face many issues.
+While building them, you will face many <a href="https://prashantkikani.com/blog/solve-problems" target="_blank">issues</a>.
 But that's perfectly okay!!
 Find some fix as per your understanding.
 And move on.

 Second way is Competitions.
 [Kaggle](https://www.kaggle.com/) is one of the biggest data science communities.
 Take part in running competitions and learn as much as you can.
 Platforms like [KDnuggets](https://www.kdnuggets.com/), [Analytics Vidhya](https://www.analyticsvidhya.com/) are also good.